-If your PMO does not currently have a PPM tool, it should, at least, be using some tools and techniques to provide services and information to your stakeholders.
-Put simply, you need to use the best and most appropriate blend of tools that you can to provide effective and efficient PMO services.
+If your PMO does not currently have a PPM tool, it should.
+At least, be using some tools and techniques to provide services and information to your stakeholders.
+Put simply, you need to use the best and most appropriate blend of tools that you can.
+This will provide effective and efficient PMO services.

 There might be a wealth of reasons why you do not use a formal/commercial PPM tool; it is likely these reasons will all be based on a selection of the following:

 - Your Portfolio of project seems too small to benefit from a PPM tool

 - Your project management function is not mature enough to consider having a PPM tool